DevMentat/gpt-llama.cpp/README.md

    npm start
    ```

-## Docker
+## Docker Setup for gpt-llama.cpp

-You can run the `gpt-llama.cpp` application using Docker.
-This provides an isolated environment and simplifies the setup process.
+This section provides an improved guide on how to set up and run the `gpt-llama.cpp` application using Docker.

 ### Prerequisites